brianglass/anastasis/files/16 September.md

 **Tone 8.
 By Vyzantios.**

-Let every tongue be stirred to the praise of all-glorious Efphemia, every race and every age, young men and virgins, let us crown with praises the Virgin Martyr of Christ; for like a professional she fought and, casting off her womanÂ’s frailty, through athleteÂ’s toils she cast down the tyrannous foe; while adorned with heavenly and divine strength she asks her bridegroom and God to bestow on us his great mercy.
+Let every tongue be stirred to the praise of all-glorious Efphemia, every race and every age, young men and virgins, let us crown with praises the Virgin Martyr of Christ; for like a professional she fought and, casting off her woman’s frailty, through athlete’s toils she cast down the tyrannous foe; while adorned with heavenly and divine strength she asks her bridegroom and God to bestow on us his great mercy.

 Both now.